Darius N. Couch: Postbellum career and death

 Couch returned to civilian life in Taunton after the war, where he ran unsuccessfully as a Democratic candidate for Governor of Massachusetts in 1865.
 He later briefly served as president of a mining company in West Virginia.
 Couch moved to Connecticut in 1871, where he served as the Quartermaster General, and then Adjutant General, for the state militia until 1884.
 In 1888 he joined the Aztec Club of 1847 by right of his service in the Mexican War.
 He also joined the Connecticut Society of the Sons of the American Revolution in 1890.

 He died in Norwalk, Connecticut.
 He was buried in Mount Pleasant Cemetery in Taunton.

 Legacy

 According to Herman Hattaway and Michael D. Smith:

 Couch is best remembered as an able division and corps commander in the Army of the Potomac.
 His career occasionally was marred by personal traits of impatience and temper directed at both subordinates and superiors.
 He also suffered from prolonged bouts of ill health, which led to his acceptance of the post of department commander.

 In 2017, General Couch's portrait was featured on a mural in Lemoyne, Pennsylvania in commemoration of the defenses mounted in the town under his name during the Gettysburg campaign.
 The fort served as the last line of defense for Pennsylvania' capital city of Harrisburg.

+Taxon named in honor

 Couch is commemorated in the scientific names of two species of reptiles: Sceloporus couchii and Thamnophis couchii, and one frog: Scaphiopus couchii.
 He also has one bird species named for him: Couch's kingbird.

+The Monterrey platyfish, Xiphophorus couchianus (Girard, 1859) was named after him.